Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 The results of the tutorial may vary depending on the user settings and data enabled (online operations, terrain server, dynamic Earth data, etc.).
 It is acceptable to have different results.

-If you have not completed Parts 1 and 2 of the DME lessons, starter scenarios are provided.
+If you have not completed Parts 1 and 2 of the DME lessons, a starter scenarios is available.
 It requires STK 12 or newer to open.
 The DME lessons are in the Training - Level 3 - Focused tutorials section of the STK Help.

 Capabilities covered